Quincuix/trajectory-simulator/README.md

 ## Limitations

 This is a simplified 2D model; which does not include altitude-dependent air density, wind, rotation or multi-stage effects.
-Good next steps would be extending it to 3D and adding a proper atmosphere model.